ibm-cloud-architecture/refarch-integration/docs/toSaaS/readme.md

 We are addressing this migration in [this note.](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-db2/blob/master/docs/db2-cloud.md)

 ## Traditional WAS App lift and shift
-We are using the same approach as detailed in [this tutorial.](https://github.com/ibm-cloud-architecture/refarch-jee/tree/master/static/artifacts/WASaaS-tWAS-tutorial)
+We are using the same approach as detailed in [this tutorial.](https://github.com/ibm-cloud-architecture/refarch-jee/tree/master/static/artifacts/WASaaS-tWAS-tutorial) but we [adapt it](./twas/readme.md) for our purpose.

 The application to migrate is in [the data access layer service for the inventory data base as defined in this repository](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal).